Crop List

 Spring / Early Summer

-Arugula, Beets, Broccoli, Cabbage, Carrots, Collards, Garlic Scapes, Herbs, Kale, Kohlrabi, Leeks, *Lettuce, Pac Choi, Radishes, Scallions, Spinach, Swiss Chard, Tatsoi, and more
+Arugula, Beets, Broccoli, Cabbage, Carrots, Cauliflower, Celery, Collards, Cucumbers, Garlic Scapes, Herbs, Kale, Kohlrabi, Leeks, *Lettuce, Onions, Pac Choi, Radishes, Scallions, Spinach, Summer Squash, Swiss Chard, Tatsoi, Turnips and more

 Mid Summer

-Beets, Cabbage, Cantaloupe, Carrots, Collards, Cucumbers, Eggplant, Fennel, Garlic, Herbs, Kale, *Lettuce, Onions, Sweet and Hot Peppers, Potatoes, Scallions, Summer Squash, **Tomatoes, Watermelon, Zucchini, and more
+Beets, Cabbage, Cantaloupe, Carrots, Collards, Cucumbers, Eggplant, Fennel, Garlic, Herbs, Kale, *Lettuce, Onions, Sweet and Hot Peppers, Potatoes, Scallions, Summer Squash, Sweet Corn, **Tomatoes, Watermelon, Zucchini, and more

 Late Summer / Fall

-Beets, Broccoli, Cabbage, Carrots, Cauliflower, Collards, Garlic, Herbs, Kale, Kohlrabi, Leeks, *Lettuce, Pac Choi, Sweet and Hot Peppers, Potatoes, Radishes, Scallions, Spinach, Sweet Potatoes, Swiss Chard, Tatsoi, **Tomatoes, Turnips, Winter Squash including Spaghettis and Delicatas, and more
+Beets, Broccoli, Cabbage, Carrots, Cauliflower, Celery, Collards, Garlic, Herbs, Kale, Kohlrabi, Leeks, *Lettuce, Pac Choi, Sweet and Hot Peppers, Potatoes, Radishes, Scallions, Spinach, Sweet Corn, Sweet Potatoes, Swiss Chard, Tatsoi, **Tomatoes, Turnips, Winter Squash including Acorns, Butternuts, Delicatas, Kabochas, Spaghettis and more

 Early Winter

-Arugula, Beets, Broccoli, Cabbage, Carrots, Cauliflower, Garlic, Herbs, Kale, Kohlrabi, *Lettuce, Pac Choi, Radishes, Scallions, Sweet Potatoes, Swiss Chard, Turnips, Winter Squash including Butternuts and Acorns, and more
+Arugula, Beets, Broccoli, Cabbage, Carrots, Cauliflower, Garlic, Herbs, Kale, Kohlrabi, *Lettuce, Pac Choi, Radishes, Scallions, Sweet Potatoes, Swiss Chard, Turnips, Winter Squash including Acorns, Butternuts, Delicatas, Kabochas, Spaghettis and more

-We always do our best to give you as much variety as our soils and climate will allow.
-Many crops, like lettuce, may show up across all seasons and in multiple varieties.
-Some of the spring and early summer crops are repeated in late summer and fall.
-Many of the crops we grow for a summer harvest can’t be repeated in the fall as the light and the weather change.
-Mother Nature is in charge.
+We always strive to provide as much variety as our soils and climate will allow.
+Some crops, like lettuce, may appear throughout the season in multiple varieties.
+Certain spring and early summer crops may also reappear in late summer and fall.
+However, many summer crops can’t be repeated in the fall, as changing light and weather affect what will grow successfully.
+In the end, Mother Nature is in charge, as we work with her to bring you the best possible harvest.

-We tend to focus on the common crops we all tend to enjoy, while providing long harvest windows, staggered varieties, and consistency within.
+At Gorman Farms, we focus on the crops most people enjoy while ensuring long harvest windows, staggered varieties, and consistency throughout the season.

-*Lettuce generally equals Romaine, Butter, Bibb, Oak Leaf, Curly Leaf, Summer Crisp.
-Thus lettuce is available almost every week with a new tasty variety.
+*Lettuce may include Romaine, Butter, Bibb, Oak Leaf, Curly Leaf or Summer Crisp, making it available almost every week in a tasty, new variety.

-**Tomatoes generally equal Cherry, Heirloom, Roma, Classic Round Slicing, Pear & Grape, Canning Tomatoes and more.
-Tomatoes are usually planted in multiple intervals with staggered timing to maximize variety and lengthen the harvest window.
-The same is true with Peppers, Melons, Cucumbers, Greens, Squashes, Onions, etc.
+**Tomatoes may include Cherry, Heirloom, Roma, Classic Round Slicing, Pear & Grape, Canning varieties and more.
+They are planted in multiple intervals with staggered timing to maximize variety and extend the harvest window.